shyd/STM32CubeF4/Projects/STM32469I_EVAL/Applications/LwIP/LwIP_TFTP_Server/readme.txt

 If a DHCP server is available, a dynamic IP address can be allocated by enabling the DHCP process (#define USE_DHCP in main.h)

+Note: Files to be transferred must have a short file name format (8.3),
+      maximum 8 characters for name and 3 characters for type, example: image.jpg => valid name
+       image.jpeg => invalid name
+       image1234.jpg => invalid name

-Note: In this application the Ethernet Link ISR need the System tick interrupt to configure the Ethernet MAC, so the Ethernet Link interrupt priority must be set lower (numerically greater) than the Systick interrupt priority to ensure that the System tick increments while executing the Ethernet Link ISR.
+Note: In this application the Ethernet Link ISR need the HAL time base to configure the Ethernet MAC, so the Ethernet Link interrupt priority must be set lower (numerically greater) than the HAL tick interrupt priority to ensure that the System tick increments while executing the Ethernet Link ISR.

 Note: By default, the Ethernet Half duplex mode is not supported in the STM32469I-EVAL board, for more information refer to the HAL_ETH_MspInit()